By Ogechi Obi. DLHA Volunteer and Freelance writer, with medical review and editorial support by the DLHA Team.

 © 2023.
 Datelinehealth Africa Inc. All rights reserved.

-Permission is given to copy, use and share content without alteration or modification and subject to attribution as to source.
+Permission is given to copy, use and share content freely for non-commercial purposes without alteration or modification and subject to source attribution.

 DATELINEHEALTH AFRICA INC., is a digital publisher for informational and educational purposes and does not offer personal medical care and advice.
 If you have a medical problem needing routine or emergency attention, call your doctor or local emergency services immediately, or visit the nearest emergency room or the nearest hospital.
 You should consult your professional healthcare provider before starting any nutrition, diet, exercise, fitness, medical or wellness program mentioned or referenced in the DatelinehealthAfrica website.
 Click here for more disclaimer notice.